This blog was published in 2022 and updated on September 29th, 2023.

 Photo Caption: With One.IU, students can leave a 1-5 star rating on each application or campus service.

-portal stakeholder to get real-time feedback so they can quickly improve their app or service.
+Not only does it consistently engage students, but it also allows the portal stakeholder to get real-time feedback so they can quickly improve their app or service.
 The community is self-sufficient and resolves its own issues.
 For instance, if a URL is no longer working, a user can click ‘send feedback’ and leave a message flagging the disabled URL.
 This feedback goes directly to administrators and allows them to keep the student portal updated in real time.

 Implementing a rating system to create a feedback loop is an excellent way to keep your student portal user-friendly and updated.